[CV] [LinkedIn] [Google Scholar] [Research Gate]

 Dr. Saurabh Mittal is Lead Systems Engineer/Scientist in the Architecture Analytics Department of the MITRE Corporation in McLean, VA.
 He is the founder and President of Dunip Technologies, LLC, Virginia.
 He is Vice President-Memberships and an elected member of the Board of Directors at the Society of Modeling and Simulation, International (SCS), USA and also Associate Editor-in-Chief for Transactions of SCS: SIMULATION.
 He is Chief Editor for Enterprise Architecture Body of Knowledge (EABOK) Consortium.

-Deep expertise in modeling and simulation-based systems engineering, complex adaptive systems thinking, formal systems M&S, model-based engineering using DEVS and associated research endeavors.
-Contributed to M&S efforts at National Renewable Energy Lab, Department of Energy, Colorado; Link Simulation & Training at Wright Patterson Air Force Base, Dayton, Ohio; Northrop Grumman Information Technology at Defense Information Systems Agency, Ft.
+He has extensive experience in modeling and simulation-based systems engineering, complex adaptive systems thinking, formal systems M&S, model-based engineering using DEVS and leading associated research endeavors.
+He contributed to M&S efforts at National Renewable Energy Lab, Department of Energy, Colorado; Link Simulation & Training at Wright Patterson Air Force Base, Dayton, Ohio; Northrop Grumman Information Technology at Defense Information Systems Agency, Ft.
 Huachuca, Arizona and at the University of Arizona, Tucson.

 Dr. Mittal received his Ph.D.
 (2007) in Electrical and Computer Engineering (ECE), with dual minors in Management Information Systems, and Systems and Industrial Engineering, and has M.S.
 (2003) in ECE from the University of Arizona, Tucson.

-Dr. Mittal has contributed over 70 peer-reviewed articles and two books titled Guide to Simulation-based Disciplines: Advancing our Computational Future, Springer (2017) and Netcentric System of Systems Engineering with DEVS Unified Process, CRC Press in 2013 that serve the areas of executable architectures, parallel distributed simulation, System of Systems engineering using Department of Defense Architecture Framework (DoDAF), multiplatform modeling, intelligence-based, complex, adaptive and autonomous systems, and large scale M&S integration and interoperability.
+Dr. Mittal has contributed over 70 peer-reviewed articles and two books titled Guide to Simulation-based Disciplines: Advancing our Computational Future, Springer (2017) and Netcentric System of Systems Engineering with DEVS Unified Process, CRC Press (2013) that serve the areas of executable architectures, parallel distributed simulation using Service-oriented Architectures, System of Systems engineering using Department of Defense Architecture Framework (DoDAF), multiplatform modeling, intelligence-based, complex, adaptive and autonomous systems, and large scale M&S integration and interoperability.